Matlab + Simulink and Octave Interface¶

 The problem formulation is stated in this PDF.

-Linux / macOS¶
+Linux / macOS#

-To run the examples, navigate into the folder of the example you want to run and execute the following command:
+Navigate into the folder of the example you want to run and execute the following command:

 source env.sh # Which can be found in the folder of one of the examples